 - This testing is capable comprehensively testing the mutant program.

 - Mutation testing brings a good level of error detection to the software developer.

-- Customers are benefited from this testing by getting most reliable and stable system.
+- Customers are benefited from this testing by getting a most reliable and stable system.

-On the other side, following are the disadvantages of Mutant testing:
+On the other side, the following are the disadvantages of Mutant testing:

 - Since its time consuming, it’s fair to say that this testing cannot be done without an automation tool.